codecrs/PHPShark/README.md

   * index

 ### Explanation
 **Router** file is a pointer file.
-It points the direction of the links to the files avaiable inside the source folder. if the pointed file does not exist, or is not pointed, the router is automatically directed to the error.
+It points the direction of the links to the files available inside the source folder. if the pointed file does not exist, or is not pointed, the router is automatically directed to the error.

 ### Router Class Syntax.